imfatant/test/README.md

 2) Now you will need to copy the image to a microSD card.
 Whether are you are using Linux or Windows, I highly recommend a program called Etcher for this task (https://etcher.io/).
 It's very easy to use and it works!

 3) It should now be possible to boot up the BeagleBone Blue from the microSD card.
-It is beyond the scope of this document to detail ways of interacting with the BBBlue, but often it's accomplished by plugging in a Micro-USB cable and either using SSH (to debian@192.168.7.2, password 'temppwd') or establishing a serial link over a COM port.
+It is beyond the scope of this document to detail ways of interacting with the BBBlue, but often it's accomplished by plugging in a Micro-USB cable and either using SSH (to 'debian@192.168.7.2', password 'temppwd') or establishing a serial link over a COM port (user 'debian', password 'temppwd)'.
 More information can be found here: https://beagleboard.org/blue.

 4) Hopefully, you now find yourself logged into the debian user account and at the command prompt.